cdapio/cdap/docs/install-guide/source/install.rst

 messages in the logs.

 By default, the buffer keeps 8 seconds of logs in memory and the Log Saver process is limited to 1GB of memory.
-When it's expected that logs exceeding these settings will be produced, change the defaults by adjusting the settings of ``log.saver.event.processing.delay.ms`` and ``log.saver.run.memory.megs`` in ``continuuity-site.xml``.
+When it's expected that logs exceeding these settings will be produced, increase the memory allocated to the Log Saver or increase the number of Log Saver instances.
+If the cluster has limited memory or containers available, you can choose instead to decrease the duration of logs buffered in memory.
+However, decreasing the buffer duration may lead to out-of-order log events.

-The number of Log Saver instances can be increased using ``log.saver.num.instances``  in ``continuuity-site.xml``.
+You can increase the memory by adjusting ``log.saver.run.memory.megs``; the number of Log Saver instances can be increased using ``log.saver.num.instances``; and the duration of logs is controlled by
+``log.saver.event.processing.delay.ms``, all in the ``continuuity-site.xml``.

 Note that it is recommended that ``log.saver.event.processing.delay.ms`` always be kept greater than ``log.saver.event.bucket.interval.ms`` by at least a few hundred (300-500) milliseconds.

+See the ``log.saver`` parameter section of the `Appendix <#appendix>`__ for a list of these configuration parameters and their values that can be adjusted.

 .. rst2pdf: CutStart